 To be eligible for the scholarship, you will commit:

 - To the completion of all Rural Medicine Educational Pathway curriculum requirements

-- To enter a family medicine, general pediatrics, general internal medicine, general surgery, ob-gyn, or psychiatry residency upon graduation from DMU.
+- To enter a family medicine, general pediatrics, general internal medicine, general surgery, obstetrics and gynecology, or psychiatry residency upon graduation from DMU.
 It is preferable, but not required, that the residency program be in the state of Iowa

-- To maintain a full-time medical practice in an Iowa community with a population of 20,000 or less which has been approved by the COM Dean at DMU, and to provide primary medical care services which are defined as either family medicine, general pediatrics, general internal medicine, general surgery, ob-gyn, or psychiatry for a period of up to four years, or one year for each year of full-tuition scholarship equivalents received.
-Alternatively, the Dean of the College may grant the Participating Student a scholarship valued at one-half of the full amount for providing primary care medical services for one-half of the time period indicated above.
+- To maintain a full-time medical practice in an Iowa community with a population of 20,000 or less which has been approved by the COM Dean at DMU, and to provide primary medical care services which are defined as either family medicine, general pediatrics, general internal medicine, general surgery, obstetrics and gynecology, or psychiatry for a period of up to four years, or one year for each year of full-tuition scholarship equivalents received.
 Emphasis will be placed on locations within the U.S. Department of Health and Human Services Primary Care Health Profession Shortage Areas, Medically Underserved Areas and the Governor’s Medical Underserved Populations Areas.